-LABOR CATEGORIES Labor Category Minimum Qualifications Must have at a minimum: Program Director (Key Personnel) Must have the ability to manage and direct large and complex project tasks covering contract administration which may include acquisition planning, RFP/IFB preparation, market research, cost and price analysis, evaluation of performance, contract termination, and contract closeout.
+LABOR CATEGORIES Labor Category Minimum Qualifications Must have at a minimum: Bachelor's Degree or higher from an accredited college or university in a related field.
+Ten or more years of progressive experience in managing significant projects and Program Director (Key Personnel) Must have the ability to manage and direct large and complex project tasks covering contract administration which may include acquisition planning, RFP/IFB preparation, market research, cost and price analysis, evaluation of performance, contract termination, and contract closeout.
 Ability to research and define multiple project scopes, schedules, and targets.
 Provides expert advice and guidance to agency senior level staff members.
-Preferred Qualifications • Project Management certification • Master's Degree or higher Must have at a minimum: Bachelor's Degree or higher from an accredited college or university in a related field.
+Preferred Qualifications Project Management certification Master's Degree or higher Must have at a minimum: Bachelor's Degree or higher from an accredited college or university in a related field.
 Eight or more years of providing management for multiple projects/tasks and ongoing operational efforts Program Manager Must have the ability to provide technical knowledge on the effectiveness and efficiency of government programs.
-Able to apply advanced or specialized knowledge of the nature of agency programs and activities, agency policies and objectives Possessing the analytical and evaluative methods and techniques for assessing program development and execution.
-Preferred Qualifications Project Management certificationMaster's Degree or higher
+Able to apply advanced or specialized knowledge of the nature of agency programs and Able to apply advanced of specialized knowledge of the hatdre of agency programs and activities, agency policies and objectives Possessing the analytical and evaluative methods and techniques for assessing program development and execution.
+Preferred Qualifications Project Management certification Master's Degree or higher

 LABOR CATEGORIES Labor Category Minimum Qualifications Must have at a minimum: Bachelor's Degree or higher from an accredited college or university in a related field.
 Fifteen (15) or more years of progressive experience and possess extensive knowledge when advising on large and high complex project/programs.
-Subject Matter Expert Must have the ability to analyze project requirements and develop strategic solutions and plans to meet agency's needs.
+Subject Matter Expert III Must have the ability to analyze project requirements and develop strategic solutions and plans to meet agency's needs.
 Able to provide highly technical and specialized guidance concerning solutions to complex problems.
 Demonstrates executive decision-making skills and judgment.
-Applies principles and methods of the subject matter to specialized solutions.
-Preferred Qualifications Project Management certification Master's Degree or higher Must have at a minimum: Bachelor's Degree or higher from an accredited college or university in a related field.
-Eight (8) or more years of progressive experience and possess extensive knowledge when advising on large and high complex project/programs.
+Applies principles and methods of the subject matter to specialized solutions. • Applies principles and methods of the subject matter to specialized solutions.
+Preferred Qualifications Project Management certification Master's Degree or higher Must have at a minimum: Bachelor's Degree or higher from an accredited college or university in a related field. • Eight (8) or more years of progressive experience and possess extensive knowledge when advising on large and high complex project/programs.
 Subject Matter Expert II Must have the ability to analyze project requirements and develop strategic solutions and plans to meet agency's needs.
 Able to provide highly technical and specialized guidance concerning solutions to complex problems.
 Demonstrates executive decision-making skills and judgment.
-Applies principles and methods of the subject matter to specialized solutions.
-Preferred Qualifications Project Management certification Master's Degree or higher Must have at a minimum: Bachelor's Degree or higher from an accredited college or university in a related field.
+Applies principles and methods of the subject matter to specialized solutions. · #F F Preferred Qualifications Project Management certification Master's Degree or higher Must have at a minimum: Bachelor's Degree or higher from an accredited college or university in a related field.
 Five (5) or more years of progressive experience Subject Matter Expert I Must have the ability to analyze project requirements and develop strategic solutions and plans to meet agency's needs.
 Able to provide highly technical and specialized guidance concerning solutions to complex problems.
 Applies principles and methods of the subject matter to specialized solutions.
-Preferred Qualifications Project Management certification Master's Degree or higher
+Proferred Qualifications Preferred Qualifications Project Management certification Master's Degree or higher